AShadyPCB/led-shelf-controller/README.md

   <img src="media/IMAGES/og_fft_lowbrightness_harmonics.png" width="600" alt="FFT at low brightness: 4th, 8th and 12th harmonics increased">
 </p>

-The microphone agrees.
-Same mic at 5 cm, 60 second averages of the acoustic spectrum, dimmed versus max brightness: the 4 kHz harmonic comes up 16 dB when the strip is dimmed.
+And the audio data supports this theory.
+Recording the controller with the same mic setup as in the audio demo, 60 second averages of the acoustic spectrum, dimmed versus max brightness: shows the 4 kHz harmonic comes up 16 dB when the strip is dimmed.

 <p align="center">
   <img src="media/IMAGES/acoustic_dim_vs_max_matlab.png" width="700" alt="Acoustic spectrum of the original controller, dimmed vs max brightness, 4 kHz harmonic 16 dB louder when dimmed">